HDRUK/CaRROT-CDM/README.md

 └── person.csv
 ```

-A convience command exists to be able to display the output dataframe to the command-line:
+A convenience command exists to be able to display the output dataframe to the command-line:
 ```
 $ coconnect display dataframe test/person.csv
    person_id  gender_concept_id  ...  ethnicity_source_value  ethnicity_source_concept_id